python-trio/trimeter/CHEATSHEET.rst

 customize it however you like.
 Here's some reminders of things you might want to do to get started:

-* Search the source tree for COOKIECUTTER-TRIO-TODO to find other places to fill in.

 * Enable `Read the Docs <https://readthedocs.org>`__.
 (Note: this project contains a ``.readthedocs.yml`` file that should be enough to get things working.)